How to Develop Effective Work Relationships

 Every employee in your organization has talents, skills, and experience.
 If you can help fellow employees harness their best abilities, you benefit the organization immeasurably.
 The growth of individual employees benefits the whole.

 Compliment, praise, and notice their contributions.
 You don't have to be a manager to help create a positive, motivating environment for employees.
-In this environment, employees do find and contribute their greatness.
+In this environment, employees do find and contribute their greatness in seeking the accomplishment of the organization's purpose and goals.
 They will always remember that you were part of bringing it out of them.
 Those interpersonal work relationships are cherished.

 If you regularly carry out these seven actions, you will play well with others and build effective interpersonal work relationships.
 Coworkers will value you as a colleague.
 Bosses will believe that you play on the right team—with them.